edibledinos/ced.pwned.systems/content/HiTB 2016 CTF/web300-jamies-chef-layers.md

 	print(make_token('dave'))

-Ok, now log in.
-We're now one step closer.
-Dave unfortunately doesn't have a high enough access level to read the secret recipe.
+Ok, now log in using the username *dave* and the generated token.
+We're now one step closer but unfortunately Dave doesn't have a high enough access level to read the secret recipe.
 Only Jamie does.
 And that level is so high, that you can't login using the password reset / token method (from *www/app/core/security/DefaultAuthenticationService.php*):

 	:::php
     <?php